RaymondNwambuonwo/Code-Differently-Front-End-Track/JavaScript/Objects/Objects Lab.md

 **Prompt 2:** Delete the `gasoline` property from the object.
 Also print the object before or after deleting the property.

-**Prompt 3:** Find the length of the object and print it to the console.
+**Prompt 3:** Write a function that returns the object as an array.

 **Prompt 4:** Add two more properties to the object `tints: 33%` and `carplay: true`.
 Print to the console to make sure properties were added.